-The VMware vSphere Web Services SDK includes samples for both the Java and C# platforms.
+The VMware vSphere Web Services SDK includes samples for the Java and C# platforms.
 This chapter lists the available sample programs and provides some information about each program.
-Both the Java and C# samples have been re-compiled with JAX-WS bindings for this release, and they use JAX-WS credential store classes that allow you to ignore certificates when you connect to a server with the samples.
+Both the Java and C# samples have been re-compiled with JAX-WS bindings, and they use JAX-WS credential store classes that allow you to ignore certificates when you connect to a server with the samples.